abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 /qt/\*/\*/core/meta
 search for any file type "meta" under "core" dir. being under any directory being under any directory under "qt" directory on top/root of filesystem.

-To search somewhere deeper than such up to maximum, add "\*\*", double wildcard asterisks, in the context of intended depth ply e.g.
+To search somewhere deeper than such up to maximum, add "\*\*", double wildcard asterisks, in the context of intended depth, e.g.
 $ l /qt/\*/\*/core/\*\*/meta

 Will find